We are continuing to trial safer working with innovative transport solutions.

 Our bus companies Go-Ahead London, Brighton & Hove and East Yorkshire have implemented camera technology onto buses to replace standard wing mirrors.

-Cameras have currently been installed on Go-Ahead London’s route 197, as well as Brighton & Hove buses’ fleet of 30 electric buses.
+Cameras have currently been installed across Go-Ahead London's 130 vehicles, as well as Brighton & Hove buses’ fleet of 30 electric buses.
 This was the largest order to date of a mirrorless camera monitoring system being commercially used in the UK.

 The wing mirrors have instead been replaced with monitors, which offers the driver a normal mirror-view in the top half and a wide-angle view in the lower half.
 The peripheral view and the clarity of the picture on the monitors is far better than normal mirrors, so bus drivers can spot potential hazards – such as bicycles - coming down the side of the vehicle much easier.